-Most doctors go beyond these few symptoms and use their familiarity with the overall features of migraine and migraine headache symptmos to diagnose.
+Again, these symptoms, although typical in migraine, could indicate several other conditions.
+Most doctors go beyond these few symptoms and use their familiarity with the overall features of migraine and migraine headache symptoms to diagnose.

 ID Migraine is meant to be a tool used by doctors, and it is hoped to solve the problem of many migraines being undiagnosed or misdiagnosed.
 There are three questions, and if you answer "yes" to at least two of them, you may well be a migraineur: